Please ensure Javascript is enabled for purposes of website accessibility

 [text_ad]

 It would be foolish to doubt either company at this point.
 That said, no stock continues to grow at a breakneck pace forever.
 Just ask anyone who bought General Electric (GE) 20 years ago, when it ranked among the 10 largest companies in the world by market cap.
-(Its 20-year returns just flipped positive this summer.)
+(Its 20-year returns just flipped positive this summer before the company split up and rendered subsequent comparisons moot.)
 So chances are, one or both of these blue-chip tech stocks will start to slow in the years ahead.

 Given that backdrop, I thought it might be a fun exercise to examine which tech giant stock is better positioned for future growth.